 Quite frankly, we’ve never seen something like COVID-19 before.
 We’ve never had a widespread global pandemic in a highly civilised, technological world.
 There’s simply no way of knowing what things will be like when this is all over.
 We don’t even know when that might be.
 We can, however, use the latest research, marketing tools and resources to gauge how consumers and business owners are responding.

 In June, epidemiologist and senior lecturer on public health at LaTrobe University in Melbourne, Hassan Vally, told the New York Times, “Everything we’re doing is unknown territory.
 What we do know, is that as a society we can’t survive in complete lock down until we get a vaccine: We have to get back to normal.”
 This was in a piece entitled “Returning to A New Normal – Or Not?”

 The reporter, Livia Albeck-Ripka, discusses anxieties that have emerged living in a quarantined society, talking about being at a rally and worrying someone might be too close, or mandatory mask wearing in public places.
-She talks about the anxieties and pressures of protesting and trying to go about day to day business in a time of global illness.
-The questions it also raises in the wake of the opening and closing of Australian borders and the public’s frustrations over inconsistent State Government policies and approaches to COVID-19 management.
+She talks about the anxieties and pressures of protesting and trying to go about day to day business in a time of global illness; the questions it also raise in the wake of the opening and closing of Australian borders and the public’s frustrations over inconsistent state government policies and approaches to COVID-19 management.